-House poised to eject Marjorie Taylor Greene from committees over extremist remarks
+House ejects Marjorie Taylor Greene from committees over extremist remarks

 As recently as last year, Greene had been an open adherent of the QAnon ideology, sprawling and violent web of conspiracy theories that played a role in inspiring the Capitol attack.
 In addition, she had made comments on social media suggesting some mass shootings were staged by supporters of gun control, that the 9/11 attacks were orchestrated by government forces and that a Jewish cabal had sparked a deadly wildfire with a space beam.

-“I don’t understand what is complicated here,” said House Rules Committee Chairman James McGovern (D-Mass.), exhorting his colleagues to sideline Green.
+“I don’t understand what is complicated here,” said House Rules Committee Chairman James McGovern (D-Mass.), exhorting his colleagues to sideline Greene.
 “We know the result of these violent conspiracy theories.
 We saw that on Jan.
 6. We know what it leads to.
 I don’t ever want to see that again.
 And we all should make clear where we stand on this.”

+The vote was 230-199, with 11 Republicans voting with Democrats to strip Greene of her committees.

-The voting came after Greene renounced some of her most egregious past remarks on the House floor, in a 10-minute speech that was more explanation than apology — one that doubled down on her attacks against the media and her political enemies while omitting some of her most recent behavior.
+The vote came after Greene renounced some of her most egregious past remarks on the House floor, in a 10-minute speech that was more explanation than apology — one that doubled down on her attacks against the media and her political enemies while omitting some of her most recent behavior.

 “These were words of the past, and these things do not represent me, they do not represent my district, and they do not represent my values,” she said.